kamchatka-volcano/cmdlime/README.md

 }
 ```

-The default configuration conforms to the GNU command line options convention, so this program can be launched like this:
+The default configuration follows the GNU command line options convention, so you can run the program like this:
 ```console
 kamchatka-volcano@home:~$ ./person-finder 684007 --name John --verbose
 Looking for person John in the region with zip code: 684007
 ```

-Please note, that in this example, `--name` is a parameter, `--verbose` is a flag, and `684007` is an argument, this naming is used in this document and within the **cmdlime** interface.
+Please note that in the example above, `--name` is a parameter, `--verbose` is a flag, and `684007` is an argument.
+This naming convention is used throughout this document and in the **cmdlime** interface.

 ## Table of Contents